igoigloo/ETHGlobal_2025/scaffold-eth-2/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

+> [!TIP]
+> If you encounter any build errors during setup, check the [Troubleshooting](#troubleshooting) section below for common issues and solutions.

 **What's next**:

 Visit the [What's next section of our docs](https://docs.scaffoldeth.io/quick-start/environment#whats-next) to learn how to: